 used to clean up and thin latex paint and other water-based coatings.

 The following is a list of commonly painted surfaces and the coatings best suited for each.

 Wash any chalky powder from the surface before finish painting with an acrylic exterior latex paint.
 On bare aluminum use an exterior latex primer.
 Don't use alkyd over bare aluminum, a chemical reaction will cause the coating to fail.

 Prime unglazed brick with a latex or masonry primer and finish coat with a latex paint.
 Use a clear masonry sealer for a natural finish.
 Glazed brick has a hard smooth finish that will not hold a latex finish, use an adhesive primer or epoxy paint.

 A faux finish can be applied to interior ceramic surfaces that won't see a lot of wear.
 Coat with an adhesive primer on ceramic tiles, etc. and then finish coat with an oil finish.
 There are also epoxy paints made for ceramic but they are harder to use.

 Use a rubber-based paint to prime and finish coat cinder block.
 Elements in the block structure will cause it to reject all other coatings.
 Cinder block coatings my be hard to find at home stores but a paint store will usually have this product.

-Allow new concrete to cure for at least 6 months before coating.
-Etch old concrete floors with muriatic acid (available from hardware stores) before coating with a masonry primer for concrete floors.
-Finish coat with latex concrete floor enamel.
-Follow all label directions when using muriatic acid.
-Wear gloves and use a plastic pail, use safety glasses or goggles to avoid getting the acid in your eyes.
+Allow new concrete to cure for at least 28 days before coating.
+Etch concrete floors with an etching product or muriatic acid (available from hardware stores) to clean and open the pores before coating with a paint made for concrete floors.
+Follow all label directions and observe these cautions and best practices when using muriatic acid.
+Whatever etching product you use, wear protective clothing, a respirator, and safety goggles to avoid contact with splashing acid.